 It is quite likely that you will accidentally disturb a bird and then you will notice it as it flies fast and direct, low above the water to another patch.
 Watch where it lands and try to stalk up on it for a really good view.
 Be careful of getting too close in late summer and early autumn as the birds are in moult and may be flightless for a period.

-The birds start nest building in February and are usually finished by June so spring is certainly a good time to watch for them as they are extremely active foraging for food for their youngsters.
+The birds start nest building in February and breeding is usually finished by June so spring is certainly a good time to watch for them as they are extremely active foraging for food for their youngsters.

 There are maps, guides, telescope and binoculars at Spingbank for our guests to use and our environmental activities room has plenty of resources for all wildlife watching that will help you get more out of your visit to Skye.